 An e-learning program on information security is offered once a year to all of the Company’s roughly 50,000 employees, to disseminate thorough knowledge of various issues on information security, including Mitsubishi Electric's policies, the status of information leakage incidents, laws and regulations on the protection of personal information, the Unfair Competition Prevention Act, and security measures (human, physical, technological, and organizational) to be taken by all employees.

-Education on confidential corporate information management and personal information protection is provided to new employees, employees in their twenties, thirties and forties, and newly appointed section managers, so that they may fulfill the roles that are expected of them at each career stage.
+Education on confidential corporate information management and personal information protection is provided to new employees, employees in their twenties and thirties, and newly appointed section managers, so that they may fulfill the roles that are expected of them at each career stage.

 As a measure against cyber-attacks, Mitsubishi Electric regularly conduct exercises that allow all employees, including officers, to verify that they know how to handle spoofed e-mails.
 Employees of affiliates in Japan can participate in this exercise.
 At overseas affiliates in the Americas, Europe, and China, practice exercises are conducted according to local circumstances under the direction of regional representative managers.